rxu18/vertica-python/README.md

 See more on SSL options [here](https://docs.python.org/3.6/library/ssl.html).

+If your database uses Kerberos Authentication, obtain a ticket using kinit or logging in.
+You can pass in optional arguments to customize the authentication.
+The parameters are `kerberos_service_name`, which defaults to `vertica`, and `kerberos_host_name`, which defaults to the database host name.
 Logging is disabled by default if you do not pass values to both ```log_level``` and ```log_path```.
 The default value of ```log_level``` is logging.WARNING.
 You can find all levels [here](https://docs.python.org/3.6/library/logging.html#logging-levels).
 The default value of ```log_path``` is 'vertica_python.log', the log file will be in the current execution directory.
 For example,

 ```python